-If you are outside of our age range, do not pass our background test, or are not open to the PALS experience.
+If you are outside of our age range, do not pass our background test, or do not represent the PALS core values.

 My young adult has never been away from home before.
 Is he/she still eligible to attend Camp PALS?